RasaHQ/rasa-demo/data/nlu/nlu.md

 - migration from [dialogflow](current_api)
 - switching
 - switching from [DialogFlow](current_api)
+- migrate to rasa
+- how to migrate my bot to rasa
+- switch to rasa from another platform
+- migrate to rasa from another tool
+- switch to rasa
+- from which tools can I migrate to rasa?
+- can I migrate to rasa from another tool?
 - [dialogflow](current_api) and implementation from scratch
 - how to migrate to [dialogueflow](current_api)
 - why should i use rasa instead of google [dialogueflow](current_api)